 Salvation, the first novel in Peter F. Hamilton's new series, is now available.
 Here, he introduces the new world he has created and we discuss his other not-to-be-missed works.

 Peter F. Hamilton creates epic, thoughtful and frequently optimistic science fiction.
-The British author has just finished his 19th novel, to say nothing of his children’s books, novellas, short stories and lore companions.
+In addition to his children’s books, novellas, short stories and lore companions, his 19th novel, Salvation, is available now.
 He’s a titan of modern science fiction and shows no sign of slowing down anytime soon.
-The only question is – where do you start?

 Make no mistake – while avoiding the traditional hard science fiction staple of lengthy scientific exposition, Hamilton is still concerned with big ideas.
 The Commonwealth Saga’s opening novel, Pandora’s Star, alone takes in Dyson Spheres, alien entities with networked consciousnesses and of course, the ramifications of intergalactic war.

 Two more things that set Hamilton apart is his willingness to play with genre conventions, and to construct imaginative and sprawling future societies – both of which exemplify his Night’s Dawn trilogy.
 The lethal rivalries between factions and giant sentient space habitats are one thing, but the real twist to this series is that of possession.
 An ancient menace, thought to be superstition, is revived thanks to alien intervention and proceeds to wreak havoc across the galaxy, providing fertile ground for some mind-bending future-physics and realpolitik.